jacobrobertsbaca/bcode/HOSTING.md

 ### Environment Variables

 Update your local `NEXT_PUBLIC_SITE_URL` variable in `.env.local` to match your public domain.
-Then, add these variables to your Vercel project's **Settings > Environment Variables** by copy-and-pasting your `.env.local` into the Vercel environment variables settings.
+Then, update your Vercel project's **Settings > Environment Variables** by copy-and-pasting your `.env.local` into the Vercel environment variables settings.
 After a redeployment (so your app picks up the new values for these variables), the site should be good to go!